TheEnigmaDox/TheEnigmaDox/README.md

 - 👋 Hi, I’m @TheEnigmaDox
 - 👀 I’m interested in ...
 Programming games and other apps.
 - 🌱 I’m currently learning ...
-NC Game development at Edinburgh College
+HND Game development at Edinburgh College
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 Any question please contact me at enigmadox21@gmail.com